Frederick Forsyth(1938-), Novelist

 Sitter in 3 portraits

 Author and political commentator best known for thrillers such as The Dogs of War and The Odessa File.
 Educated at Tonbridge School and University of Granada, Spain.
 After a stint in the RAF (1956 to 1958), Forsyth worked as a reporter, first for the Norfolk Eastern Daily Press (1958 -1961) and then in 1961 for Reuters.
 He joined the BBC in 1965 as Assistant Diplomatic Correspondent.
 Three years later he left, after a dispute about his reporting of the Biafran War.
 His first non-fiction book, The Biafran Story, was published in 1969, and his first novel, The Day of the Jackal, in 1971.
-He has continued to write novels since then, many of which have been turned into films.
+He has written numerous other novels, many of which have been turned into films.